 You certainly should never treat a patient like a toddler, but many of the methods of childproofing a home will prove helpful for helping Alzheimer’s patients safe as well.

-The first thing in home modification is to prevent falls.
+The first thing in home modification is to prevent or reduce the risk of falls.

 The house could be made fall-proof by cleaning up clutter, removing or securing throw rugs, electrical cords, and small furniture pieces or items that would be easy to trip over.

-Ensure that lighting is adequate so the patient doesn’t trip over something in dim light.
+Ensure there is good lighting in all rooms of the home so the patient doesn’t trip over something in dim light.

 Secure Dangerous Items